youngde811/TheOffensiveBard/README.md

 5. Tap "Add Widget"

 **Widget Features:**
-- Displays the current Insult of the Hour in elegant IM Fell English font
+- Displays a new insult every hour in elegant IM Fell English font
 - Aged parchment background matching the app's aesthetic
 - Three sizes available (small, medium, large)
-- Automatically updates based on your refresh interval setting (5, 15, 30, or 60 minutes)
+- **Completely autonomous** - works independently after initial setup
 - Tap the widget to open the app

-**Update Timing:**

-Widgets update on "Apple time" - iOS controls when widgets refresh to preserve battery life and optimize system performance.
-Your widget will update periodically throughout the day, typically within a few hours of changes in the app.
-The widget checks for updates every 15 minutes, but iOS may delay actual refresh based on device usage patterns, battery level, and other system factors.
+**How It Works:**

+The widget operates completely autonomously once you've opened the app at least once:

+1. **Initial Sync**: When you launch the app, it syncs the full insult database (10k insults) to App Group UserDefaults
+2. **Autonomous Timeline**: The widget generates a 48-hour timeline (48 insults, one per hour) from the synced database
+3. **Hourly Updates**: iOS displays a new insult every hour automatically - no app interaction needed
+4. **Automatic Refresh**: After 48 hours, the widget automatically generates a fresh batch of 48 new insults

+The widget uses iOS's native timeline system with the `.atEnd` policy, meaning it's completely self-sufficient and doesn't depend on the app running in the background.

 **Technical Implementation:**

-The widget uses iOS WidgetKit with SwiftUI for the UI, App Groups for data sharing between the main app and widget extension, and shared UserDefaults for passing insult data.
-The React Native app communicates with the native widget through `react-native-shared-group-preferences` and `react-native-widgetkit`.
+The widget uses iOS WidgetKit with SwiftUI for the UI, App Groups for shared storage, and WidgetKit's Timeline Provider with `.atEnd` policy for autonomous operation.
+The full insult database is synced once from the React Native app to shared UserDefaults using `react-native-shared-group-preferences`.
+The widget's Swift code then generates randomized 48-hour timelines independently, with automatic regeneration handled entirely by iOS.

 ## Rust CLI Generator